 There's no shortage of customer rating measurement systems.
 Additional methods include A.T.
 Kearney's Customer Satisfaction Audit which compares the company against eight excellence dimensions, the Kano model which prioritizes product attributes important to customers, the RATER model which measures the gap between customer expectations and experience, and Customer Effort Score which is particularly well suited to measure customer service ease and completion.

-Regardless of technique, the keys to success are to adopt a method that aligns customer satisfaction with company objectives, ties customer response to company action, records customer ratings in the CRM customer profile record and is consistently used to demonstrate progress and trending.
+Regardless of technique, the keys to success are to adopt a method that aligns customer satisfaction with company objectives, ties customer response to company action, records customer ratings in the CRM customer profile record and is consistently used to demonstrate the link between happy customers and company profits.